-N. R. Narayana Murthy is the Founder of Infosys Limited, a global software consulting company headquartered in Bangalore, India.
-He founded Infosys in 1981, served as the CEO during 1981 – 2002, and as the Chairman and Chief Mentor during 1981 – 2011.
+In 1981, Narayana Murthy founded Infosys, a global software consulting company headquartered in Bangalore.
+He served as the CEO of Infosys during 1981 – 2002, as the Chairman and Chief Mentor during 1981 – 2011, and as the Chairman Emeritus during August 2011 – May 2013.
 Under his leadership, Infosys was listed on NASDAQ in 1999.
-He is currently the Chairman Emeritus of Infosys.

-Mr. Murthy articulated, designed and implemented the Global Delivery Model which has become the foundation for the huge success in IT services outsourcing from India.
+Mr. Murthy articulated, designed, and implemented the Global Delivery Model, which has become the foundation for the huge success in IT services outsourcing from India.
 He has led key corporate governance initiatives in India.
-He is an IT advisor to several Asian countries.
+He is also an IT advisor to several Asian countries.

 He serves on the boards of Ford Foundation, Rhodes Trust, and the UN Foundation.
 He has served on the boards of HSBC, Unilever, Cornell University, Wharton School, and the Graduate School of Business at Stanford University.
 He has also served as the Chairman of the Indian Institute of Management, Ahmedabad.

 In 2014, Mr. Murthy was ranked 13th among CNBC’s 25 global business leaders who have made maximum impact on society during the last 25 years.
 He was listed among the ‘12 greatest entrepreneurs of our time,’ by Fortune magazine in 2012.
 The Economist ranked him among the 10 most-admired global business leaders in 2005.
 He has been awarded the Légion d’honneur by the Government of France, the CBE by the British government, and the Padma Vibhushan by the Government of India.